3dbeb41841bfbfcc24d55143816cf7f1/angular-animation/README.md

 Second, we're going to play add some subtle animation to our style with CSS transitions.
 Little things like that can really boost the credibility of your design – _if_ you use it well.
 But you certainly can't use it well if you don't know how to use it at all so let's check it out today.

 ## Starter Code - Intro (5 mins)

-> Note: First, quickly demonstrate the solution code.
-Show them what we'll be adding:
-> - A nice little animation on the form
-> - Adding a class to the input when there's an error
->
-> That's it.
-Simple, but it's cool to see ahead of time.

 Now, go check out the starter code and see what we're working with.
 We've built a pretty basic Angular app using stuff you've mostly already seen.